+With the present study, we aim at adding to the existing body of research by examining NFC, well-established trait-like motivational indicators rooted in expectancy-value approaches (ability self-concept, hope for success and fear of failure, interests, each of them general and subject-specific) and academic achievement (assessed via GPA, and grades in German, Math, Physics, and Chemistry) each at two points of time.
+In doing so, we will be able to extend insights by Lavrijsen et al. (2021) who did assess NFC only at one point of time.
+Furthermore, by considering GPA plus four subject grades, we extend the existing literature on predicting academic achievement in school not only in general and in the domains of Math and German (see Steinmayr & Spinath, 2009), but also on focusing on the further domains Physics and Chemistry.
+Both are subjects where an in-depth understanding of the content and models is essential to be able to successfully manage the tasks within the courses in school, so the role of NFC is of special interest in such subjects.
 By applying latent change score modelling, we will be able to determine the influence of our different predictors on the change of academic achievement in general and in different domains in school over time.
-At the same time, .
+At the same time, correlated change can be examined, i.e., after controlling for their initial levels, how closely do changes in academic achievement, NFC, and motivational constructs coincide.
+As it is well-known that there are reciprocal relations between academic achievement and ability self-concept (see Guay et al., 2003; Wu et al, 2021) it is of special interest to examine such potential relations for NFC as well.

 We examine the following research questions and assumptions:

 Is Need for Cognition able to predict changes in academic achievement over time?
-Because of evidence of relations of NFC with academic achievement in cross-sectional studies, we expect NFC to also be able to predict changes in academic achievement over time with higher NFC being associated with higher achievement gains.
+Because of evidence of relations of NFC with academic achievement in cross-sectional studies (e.g., Ginet & Py, 2000; Luong et al., 2017), we expect NFC to also be able to predict changes in academic achievement over time with higher NFC being associated with higher achievement gains.

 What is the incremental value of Need for Cognition in the prediction of academic achievement over and above different motivational constructs and prior achievement in school?
-Based on previous findings, we assume that NFC will positively predict academic achievement even when the influence of established motivational variables and prior achievement is controlled for.
+Based on previous findings (e.g., Keller et al., 2019; Lavrijsen et al., 2021), we assume that NFC will positively predict academic achievement even when the influence of established motivational variables and prior achievement is controlled for.

 Are longitudinal changes in motivational variables, Need for Cognition and academic achievement in school related to each other?
 To our knowledge, there is no prior evidence on correlated change of NFC and the other variables examined here.
-Therefore, we can only speculate that NFC and academic achievement will mutually influence each other as has been observed for the interplay between motivational variables and academic achievement
+Therefore, we can only speculate that NFC and academic achievement will mutually influence each other as has been observed for the interplay between motivational variables and academic achievement (e.g., Wu et al., 2021).

 Methods